SmoothOperator/smoothoperator.github.io/index.md

 ### Housekeeping!
 V25
 I made a [2014-2024 unsorted photogallery]([samples/listings-page](https://photos.app.goo.gl/z1X7arV6D6iKYqBN8)) just for you!
-There's a lot of "creative process" and weird oops photos, POV projects, my days at ProtoBuilds some visual asethetics.
-If you a what-am-I-looking-at feel browsing through those - Mission accomplished?
+It's got a lot of "creative process" weird oops photos, POV projects and etc. from my days at ProtoBuilds.
+If you get a what-am-I-looking-at feel browsing through those - Mission accomplished?
 But seriously, enjoy.

 [Listing Pages](samples/listings-page)